 After a long, hard day, you probably let out a sigh of relief when your head hits the pillow.
-Unfortunately, pillows quickly build up excessive amounts of health busters such as bacteria, mold spores and dust mites, leading to allergy symptoms such as sore throat, headache and congestion.
+Unfortunately, pillows quickly build up excessive amounts of health busters such as bacteria, mold spores, and dust mites, leading to allergy symptoms such as a sore throat, headache, and congestion.
 Pillows should be replaced at least once per year if they aren’t washable.
 Use an anti-allergy cover to protect your pillow, and change the pillowcase every few days.

 02 of 10

 While houseplants add a powerful punch of colorful interest to your bedroom—and even help purify the air— if you tend to overwater them, not only will your plants eventually succumb to root rot, but it’s quite likely that their soil will become home to mold spores that can trigger allergic symptoms in those susceptible to asthma or airborne allergies.
 The solution is simple—only water houseplants when the top of the soil is dry, and never leave them sitting in a tray of water.

 Sure, Fido and Mittens are beloved family members, but when it comes to bedtime, they are better off in their own cozy beds, not sharing yours.
 Not only are pets likely to disrupt your sleep, but their fur is full of allergens such as dander, dust, pollen, mold spores and bacteria.
 Give your four-footed friends their own beds next to yours, and you are all likely to sleep better.